eystein/Nbim.Web.11ty/readme.md

 ### Eleventy

 Eleventy, a.k.a 11ty, is a static site builder.
-It handles serving the site on localhost, and building the `docs/` folder.
+It handles serving the site on localhost, via the built-in Browsersync, and building the `docs/` folder.

 View the [.eleventy.js](.eleventy.js) file for the Eleventy config.